Women in Turkmenistan

-Women in Turkmenistan comprise 50.8% of the country's population.
+Women comprise 50.8% of Turkmenistan's population.
 They generally have assigned roles in society and reduced rights compared to men.
 Study of women's rights in the country is made difficult by government censorship and lack of reliable, official data.

 Under Article 18 of the Constitution of Turkmenistan, women are guaranteed equal rights to men.
 In practice, however, they face routine political and societal discrimination.
 Women are not allowed to form independent women's organizations, and all such organizations must be registered under the Women's Union of Turkmenistan.
 They make up 16.8% of the country's Parliament.
 Most women work in the home, as mothers or homemakers, or in the markets as sellers.
 Though the country's Islamic roots are several centuries old, Turkmen women never were and are not required to wear a face covering.
-Turkmen women have always been more outspoken and more socially active than women in neighbouring countries.

 Background

 Turkmenistan is a country in Central Asia.
 Throughout the centuries, the territory of present-day Turkmenistan has been subjected to numerous civilizations, such as Persian empires, the conquest of Alexander the Great, Muslims, Mongols, Turkic peoples, and Russians.
 Throughout most of the 20th century it was part of the Soviet Union, until its fall in 1991.
 As with other former Soviet states, in the 1990s the economy collapsed and the country experienced social problems.
 Today, Turkmenistan is about half urban and half rural; its population is largely Muslim (89%), but there is also a significant Eastern Orthodox minority.
 The total fertility rate is 2.09 children born/woman (2015 est.).

 During the Soviet period, women assumed responsibility for the observance of some Muslim rites to protect their husbands' careers.
 Many women entered the work force out of economic necessity, a factor that disrupted some traditional family practices and increased the incidence of divorce.
 At the same time, educated urban women entered professional services and careers.
 After the collapse of the Soviet Union, however, traditional values began to reassert themselves.
 This had led to increasing numbers of women confined to the home and dependent on their male counterparts.